 Aldeburgh beach is a quiet and unspoilt shingle beach with some sand exposed at low tide.
-The beach shelves quite steeply to the sea and has a wide promenade running alongside it.
-Fishing huts, sheds and working boats are dotted along the beach with freshly caught fish sold daily.
-Just read more
+The beach shelves quite steeply to the sea and has a wide promenade running read more

 Dunwich Heath Coastal Centre and Beach.
 Remote and beautiful stretch of Suffolk coastline.
 Coastal lowland heath sandy cliffs and beach, rich in wildlife, offering tranquility and excellent views.
 The shingle read more

 The Denes beach at Southwold is a quiet shingle beach backed by sand dunes and marshes less busy than the main Southwold beaches.
-The beach is between the mouth of the river Blyth and the historical seaside town of Southwold.
-Popular with walkers or those wanting a rural beach.
-Toilets read more
+The beach is between the mouth of read more

 The Claremont Pier South beach is a sandy beach backed by a promenade.
 Facilities: car park, summer lifeguards, shops, food, toilets.